ziotom78/ziotom78.github.io/_posts/2024-09-30-julia-parametric-types.markdown

 # Edits

-I reworked Section “[Union of parametric types](http://127.0.0.1:4000/julia/2024/09/30/julia-parametric-types.html#hierarchies-of-parametric-types)” after a [comment by @jules](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/2?u=maurizio_tomasi) on the [Julia Forum](https://discourse.julialang.org/).
+I reworked Section “[Union of parametric types](/julia/2024/09/30/julia-parametric-types.html#union-of-parametric-types)” after a [comment by @jules](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/2?u=maurizio_tomasi) on the [Julia Forum](https://discourse.julialang.org/).
 Patrick Häcker suggested using `summarysize` instead of `sizeof` in [this post](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/5), and he provided an example with `Abstract` and `ParametricAbstract` in [this post](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/6).
+I removed any reference to `isabstracttype` after [this comment](https://discourse.julialang.org/t/new-blog-post-about-julia-parametric-types-and-constructors/120717/11?u=maurizio_tomasi) by Neven Sajko.